olls/serializer/README.md

 Would output `pizza_time: 12.500000` to stdout.

+### Annotated Typedefs

+Typedefs can be annotated so that the typedef can be used in serialization and deserialization, preserving their typedef-ed type.
+Annotated typedefs can be created using the following macro, this defines the typedef for you.

+    ANNOTATED_TYPEDEF(float, MyFloat);

+Annotated typedefs can be used for any type or struct which is also annotated.

 ### Annotated Structs

 The serialize and deserialization of data types can be used on struct types as well.
 To use a struct it must be